+in terms of $(\fibre,\lm)$.
 This is enough to obtain the result, proceeding as in the proof of Proposition \ref{prp:width-bound-Berge} (by way of Proposition \ref{prp:width-upper-bound}), working with a tangle compatible with the basis $(\fibre,\lm)$ in place of the preferred basis $(\mu,\lambda)$. \end{proof}

 This result should be compared with \cite[Proposition 2.3]{OSz2005-lens}: Ozsv\'ath and Szab\'o show that manifolds with elliptic geometry are all L-spaces.